Have questions about your research?

 - Readers may be asked to take test shots to demonstrate that their cameras' flashes are deactivated.

 - Materials must be handled properly and with great care.

 - Bound volumes must be supported in a book cradle.
 No pressure may be applied to the bindings.

 - Loose manuscript material must remain in its corresponding folder.
 Order of materials must be maintained at all times.
 Documents must lay flat on the table.
 Repositioning documents (e.g. holding documents up) to obtain better images is prohibited.
 Cameras are not allowed to rest on top of materials.
 If leaves are fastened together, please see the desk attendant before proceeding.

 - Items in mylar sleeves may not be removed from their sleeves.

-- Taking pictures the reading room, other readers, and LSC staff is prohibited.
+- Taking pictures of the reading room, other readers, and of LSC staff is prohibited.

-- Readers are prohibited from standing on chairs, placing materials on the floor, and rearranging furniture.
+- Readers are prohibited from standing on chairs, placing materials on the floor, and rearranging the furniture.

 Requirements for Publishing Materials

 - Readers are responsible for complying with copyright law.
 Readers must also acknowledge that it is their responsibility to obtain relevant permission from copyright owners in the event that they decide to publish their work.